Energy-Sparks/energy-sparks-data-pipeline/README.md

 Docker to build the Gems in an environment that is the same as AWS Lambda.
 These can then be published to a lambda layer which is used by the functions.

-To build the gems with docker but without deploying, run `rake deploy:build`.
+To build the packages with docker but without deploying, run `sls package`.

 If there is a permissions error when running docker, you may have to [add your user to the docker group](https://linuxhandbook.com/docker-permission-denied/):
 `sudo usermod -aG docker $USER`.

-Run `rake deploy:ENVIRONMENT` to build the gems with docker and deploy the pipeline to AWS. e.g. `rake deploy:development`.
+Run `sls deploy --stage ENVIRONMENT` to build the gems with docker and deploy the pipeline to AWS. e.g. `sls deploy --stage development`.

-Running `sls deploy` manually will deploy the `development` stage by default but will skip building & packaging the gems.
+Running `sls deploy` manually will deploy the `development` stage by default.

 To deploy to a different stage use the --stage option e.g. `sls deploy --stage test`.